raglite/rag-lite-ts/docs/cli-reference.md

 **Multimodal Mode:**
 - `text-derived` - Convert images to text, then use cross-encoder (default)
-- `metadata` - Use filename and metadata-based scoring
 - `disabled` - No reranking, use vector similarity only

 **Note:** The search command automatically detects the mode and uses the model that was configured during ingestion (stored in database).
 To search with a different model or mode, you need to re-ingest with that configuration first.